naresh9919/kubernetes/kubernetes_setup_using_eksctl.md

 3. Create an IAM Role and attache it to EC2 instance
 4. go to --> aws --> IAM --> create role --> select permissions --> create
-   `Note: create IAM user with programmatic access if your bootstrap system is outside of AWS` role : administrator access IAM user should have access to
+   `Note: create IAM user with programmatic access if your bootstrap system is outside of AWS` IAM user should have access to
+   roles :
+   Administrator access
    IAM
    EC2
    VPC